jpegleg/enchantress/README.md

 enchantress /someplace/myfile.e /someplace/myfile -de
 ```

-If we want to clear out the environment variable (in BASH), we can 'unset' it
+If we want to clear out the environment variable (in BASH), we can 'unset' it:

 ```
 unset ENC
 ```

+Fun fact: emojis can be used in passwords in most cases and can create very strong passwords in some cases.